- US Online Poker

 The downside to the Michigan market is that there’s a limit of one skin per land-based casino partner.
 That puts a cap of 15 brands in the market and all of those available spots are now spoken for.
 That means that any new US brands that appear in future probably won’t be coming to Michigan.
 What you see right now is what there will be down the road, unless Michigan changes its laws or authorizes the opening of new retail casinos.

 Michigan’s current and future online casino brands are as follows, with their land-based partners indicated parenthetically:

 Connecticut legalized online casinos as a compromise on sports betting.
-The Connecticut Lottery wanted to begin taking sports wagers, but the state’s two tribes claimed this would violate their guaranteed exclusivity for casino gaming.
-After years of discussion, the state decided to allow them to launch online casinos in return for sharing sports betting with the lottery.
+The Connecticut Lottery Corporation wanted to begin taking sports wagers, but the state’s two tribes claimed this would violate their guaranteed exclusivity for casino gaming.
+After years of discussion, the state decided to allow the tribes to launch online casinos in return for sharing sports betting with the lottery.

-When it launches later this year, the Connecticut online casino market will consist of just two brands, one for each tribe.
-These will each have an associated sportsbook, while the lottery will have a sportsbook only, with no associated online casino.
+When it launched last year, the Connecticut online casino market consisted of just two brands; one for each tribe.
+These each have an associated sportsbook, while the lottery has a sportsbook only, with no associated online casino.

 These two brands and their associated land-based casino partners are:

 Do you live in a state which either has, or may soon have legal and regulated online casinos?
 Are you wondering which new online casino brands you’ll soon have access to?